 The 15th century saw a downturn in Vyšehrad’s fortunes when the Hussites (religious reformists) sacked the site.
 Vyšehrad was later turned into a town with a vineyard, and the fortress was re-established during the Baroque period, roughly between 1639 and 1727.
 A network of underground tunnels and dungeons was included.
 It was used as a military base by French, Prussian and Austrian forces, but didn’t see military action again.The most recent construction was the 19th century Cihelna (Brick) Gate, which is now the main entrance point to Vyšehrad.

-Vyšehrad is at the southern edge of Prague city centre, on the right bank of the River Vltava.
+Vyšehrad is at the southern edge of the city centre, on the right bank of the Vltava River in Prague.
 This is the same side as the Old Town (Stare Město) and New Town (Nové Město).
 It’s 2.8 km (1.7 miles) south of Charles Bridge and the Old Town – around a 10-minute journey by tram.

 It’s one of the most prominent landmarks of Prague, and the twin spires of the Vyšehrad Basilica of SS Peter and Paul can be seen from many places along the river, especially the Mala Strana, Prague Castle and Smichov areas.
 It’s also visible from most of the main bridges in Prague.